 - If you choose the Standard template, your course will already have a section included.
 If you choose a blank template, drag and drop a section to your course.
 Sections allow you to lump separate lessons into one group.
 This will help in organizing the structure and general approach you are taking to course creation.
 Each section will need a title.
 Click where it says Untitled Section and add a name.
 Tap the Enter key.

 - Now that you have created a section, begin adding lessons to it.
 Drag and drop the lesson tile to the section you created.
-You can add up to 5 lessons in each section.

 - Add a title for the lesson the same way you did for the section.